aristanetworks/robotframework-aristalibrary/BUILD.rst

 Releasing a new version
 -----------------------

-1. Update the release notes at TBD
+1. Update the VERSION identifier

+   Edit ``AristaLibrary/version.py`` then commit changes

-1.5 Ensure docs are up to date
+2. Ensure docs are up to date

    * make docs
    * git checkout gh-pages